EmanuelRodriguezBedeman/Docker-Ruby-On-Rails/README.md

-<h1 align="center">Docker for Schedule Tweets Web-App</h1>
+<h1 align="center">Docker for Ruby On Rails</h1>

-<p align="center">This files are needed to start locally the app, with the only condition of having installed Docker on your system.</p>
+<p align="center">This files are needed to start a Rails app though Docker, with the only condition of having installed Docker on your system.</p>

 <h3>FAQ:</h3>

 * I don't want to install anything, is there any link to see the see the project?
-  * There isn't a Free hosting service to house the app, because all background workers and premium features.
+  * There isn't a Free hosting service to house the app, because all background workers are premium features.
   * If you want to the use the app, send me an email to emanuel.rodriguez.bedeman@hotmail.com or message me though [linkedin](https://www.linkedin.com/in/emanuel-rodriguez-bedeman/)

 * Do I need to install ruby on my pc?